dillonpan/ebay-car-listings/README.md

 5. price - The price on the ad to sell the car.
 6. abtest - Whether the listing is included in an A/B test.
 7. vehicleType - The vehicle Type.
-8. yearOfRegistration - The year in which which year the car was first registered.
+8. yearOfRegistration - The year in which year the car was first registered.
 9. gearbox - The transmission type.
 10. powerPS - The power of the car in PS.
 11. model - The car model name.
 12. kilometer - How many kilometers the car has driven.
-13. monthOfRegistration - The month in which which year the car was first registered.
+13. monthOfRegistration - The month in which year the car was first registered.
 14. fuelType - What type of fuel the car uses.
 15. brand - The brand of the car.
 16. notRepairedDamage - If the car has a damage which is not yet repaired.